 Since email is the biggest cause of virus attacks, offense and time wasting (SPAM), invest a bit of time to get to know your email client program's capabilities.
 Your email client program can be your best ally in stopping the rising tide of problems and, since it can be tailored to your needs, it's the last and perhaps most effective line of defense.

 Read the subject line and the from address BEFORE you open anything.

-If the subject suggests it's spam (for example, An Offer you can't refuse..., Great Offer from..., Mangled name of a well known drug) or it's from address looks suspicious, for instance, email@example.com - just delete it.
+If the subject suggests it's spam (for example, An Offer you can't refuse..., Great Offer from..., mangled name of a well known drug) or it's from address looks suspicious, for instance, firstname.lastname@example.org - just delete it.
 Why even bother to read it.
-Oh, you just want to confirm its SPAM?!
-We delete about 90% of any SPAM by just looking at the subject line.
+Oh, you just want to confirm it's SPAM?!
+We delete about 90% of our email by just looking at the subject line and from address.
 Still got some nagging doubts about this one?
 Try this experiment.
 Instead of deleting the mail just move mail you think is spam to another folder without opening it.
 Then go and check just how accurate you were.
 You will be amazed how good you are.
 We have another rule.
-No subject, no read.
-If the sender cannot be bothered to add a title that will suggest the contents of the email why bother spending the time to read it.
+No email subject, no read.
+If the sender cannot be bothered to add a subject/title that describes the contents of the email why should we bother spending the time to read it.

 Remember, you control your life and you can refuse offers 'you can't refuse'.

 This one is tough.
 If you know someone, you tend to assume everything from them is OK.
 Remember many modern viruses use Address Books to send the virus to others.
 So the people you trust may have become unwitting carriers of a virus.
 Be a healthy cynic.
 If the email is not in the spirit of 'normal' communication, be suspicious.
 Delete it.
 If that sounds hard-hearted, then you have never received a panic-stricken email or phone call from a friend or colleague apologising profusely for having become infected and passing on a virus.